 To bring these principles to life, companies will need to address several key design questions to ensure that the chosen operating model is tailored for their specific circumstances.
 These questions include:

 In other words, companies must marry principles with practices to animate an agile operating model.
 When the marriage works, the results can be stunning.
 It does not matter if team members are remote, hybrid, or in close proximity or whether some of them are overseas or even whether many of them work for outsourcing partners.
-In all these settings, the performance of customer service can improve considerably: net promoter scores (NPS) can jump by 10 to 30 points, repeat calls can decline by 20%, and complaints can drop by 50%.
+In all these settings, the performance of customer service can improve considerably: customer loyalty scores can jump by 10 to 30 points, repeat calls can decline by 20%, and complaints can drop by 50%.
 At the same time, employee satisfaction can improve by up to 70% while customer service operating expenses can fall by as much as 30%.